spinnaker/spinnaker.io/content/en/docs/guides/operator/orca-redis-to-sql.md

 ---
 title: "Orca: Redis to SQL Migration"
-linkTitle: "Orca: Redis to SQL Migration"
+linkTitle: "Orca: Redis to SQL"
 weight: 2
-description: "Describes migrating Orca from Redis to SQL.
-The Redis instances that Spinnaker installs are not meant for production use.
-Moving to SQL makes a Spinnaker service more resilient."
+description: >
+  Migrate Orca from Redis to SQL for resilience
 ---

 If you are not migrating an existing Orca deployment, refer to [Orca SQL Setup](/setup/productionize/persistence/orca-sql/) instead.